 Once you have edited an image and made it the best it can be, you may want to apply those same changes or presets to other images from the same photoshoot.
 I find this feature extremely useful as I am often switching from my phone to laptop.
 I often take photos on my phone, but I prefer to do editing on a bigger screen.
 With automatic syncing between devices, I do not have to think about transferring or moving the files.
 I can access them any time I need.
 Cloud sync can also provide an automatic backup of all your photos; so if you lose your phone, you don’t lose your photos.

-Most apps on your phone will only support JPEG files types.
-RAW files are a much higher quality image file that allows for editing of your images.
+Most apps on your phone will only support JPEG file types.
+RAW files are much higher quality image file that allows for editing of your images.
 With Adobe Camera Raw, you can enhance raw images from many different cameras and import the images into various Adobe applications.
 Not only will Lightroom support these file types, but it also allows you to shoot in RAW format.
 There are very few photography apps on the market which do this.

-The Amount of Editing Options
+The Amount of Lightroom Editing Options

 Another editing feature of Adobe Lightroom is batch editing.
 Batch editing is a powerful feature that allows you to apply edits to multiple photos.
 You can copy and paste your editing settings from one picture to another or a series of images.
 Batching speeds up your editing process and also ensures that all your photos have a cohesive look.
 You can buy and create Presets, which are saved versions of your editing settings which means you can edit the images with just one click.